-Where there are specific communication requirements, for example, English is not the woman's first language or she has a visual/hearing impairment, appropriate interpretation services should be used during the booking appointment and appropriate information provided.
-All women, including those with special requirements, will be fully informed of the choices regarding all antenatal screening programmes.
+Where there are specific communication requirements (e.g. English is not the woman's first language, visual/hearing impairment) appropriate interpretation services should be used during the booking appointment and appropriate information provided.
+All women, including those with special requirements, will be informed of the choices regarding all antenatal screening programmes.

 The information should be impartially presented and should include an explanation of the limitations of the screening test.
-The decision to accept or decline the offer of screening should be recorded.
+The decision to accept or to decline screening should be recorded appropriately by the midwife at booking and confirmed by the sonographer prior to the fetal anomaly scan being undertaken.